 - Do not turn the gas back on until the escape has been repaired

 - Turn off gas appliances.
-Do not use them again until a gas engineer says it’s safe
+Do not use them again until a gas engineer confirms they are safe to use.

 - Open all windows and doors for ventilation

-- Do not use any electrical appliances or flick any switches
+- Do not use any electrical appliances or operate any switches

 - Extinguish all naked flames